Exscientia/molflux/docs/source/pages/metrics/basic_usage.md

 ```

 Finally, you can load metrics from a yaml file.
-You can use a single yaml file which includes configs for all the ``molflux`` tools
+You can use a single yaml file which includes configs for all the ``molflux`` tools,
-and ``molflux.metrics`` will know how extract the relevant part it needs.
+and ``molflux.metrics`` will know how to extract the relevant part it needs.
 To do so, you need to define a yaml file with the
 following example format

 ```{code-block} yaml